davesheinbein/CelestialBodies/README.md

 ### 6. **Add Primary and Foreign Key Constraints**

+- A primary key is a unique identifier for a record in a table.
+  - It ensures that no two rows have the same value for the primary key column(s).
+- A foreign key is a field (or collection of fields) in one table that uniquely identifies a row of another table or the same table.
+  - It establishes a relationship between the two tables.

 ```sql
 -- Add primary keys
 ALTER TABLE galaxy    ADD PRIMARY KEY (galaxy_id);